media-comp/2022-PCT-Lightning/README.md

 Paper link: https://arxiv.org/pdf/2012.09688.pdf

-## Welcome Any Pull Requests!
+## Welcome Any Pull Requests!:sparkles::sparkles::sparkles:

 This repo is about Classification of Point Cloud.

 Any kinds of PR are highly welcome!
 Here are just some possible ways for you to have a try.
 Let me know if you have any questions/ideas!

 Possible PRs:
-- Better Visualization!
-(Plz help getting more refreshing images!)
+- Better Visualization! :bulb:(Plz help getting more refreshing images!)
   - Hint: The related codes are in `/src/utils/show3d_balls.py`.
 Check `/src/models/pct_modules line 120` to see how the related function be called.
-- Clever Github Actions
+- Clever Github Actions:bulb:
   - Current Action will download the whole dataset, which waste time.
 - Any other PRs